 At the moment, the following states as well as all the Canadian provinces don't provide rest stops information on their official web sites:

-Akransas, Alabama, Alaska, Arizona, Delaware, Gerogia, Hawaii, Kentucky, Kansas, Louisiana, Maine, Minnesota, Mississippi, Nebraska, New Hampshire, New Jersey, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Vermont, West Virginia, Wyoming.
+Akransas, Alabama, Alaska, Arizona, Delaware, Gerogia, Hawaii, Illinois, Kentucky, Kansas, Louisiana, Maine, Minnesota, Mississippi, Nebraska, New Hampshire, New Jersey, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Vermont, West Virginia, Wyoming.